 Applications are made online via Kent County Council Primary Admissions.
 You must submit one application per child, even if you already have a sibling in school.
 Parents have a right to express a preference for the school of their choice and they should do so on the application form.
 Expressing a preference does not, in itself, guarantee a place.
+You can apply for up to 3 schools, putting them in order of preference.
+It's in your best interests to list 3 schools.
+Naming only one school does not guarantee your child a place at that school or give your child priority for a place over another child, neither does naming a school more than once.
+It is advisable for you to include your closest school as Kent will allocate a school if your own preferences are not successful.

 After you get your school offer

 You will need to accept or refuse the offer directly to the school.
-The deadline for returning the primary acceptance/refusal form is 13 May 2019.

 Not offered the schools you applied for